PDC-support/hpc-intro-retired/_episodes/10-tipstricks.md

 # The name of the script is myjob
 #SBATCH -J myjobarray

-# 10 hours wall-clock time will be given to this job
+# 1 hour wall-clock time will be given to this job
 #SBATCH -t 01:00:00

 # Number of nodes used for each individual job